Pascal-J/records-j/README.md

 #recordform builder
 also built from single line, that is either a record building string or record instance as right parameter, and some form specific parameters (boxed or in multicut format) as left parameter.
 A recordform will callback a provided function, once all of the recordfield inputs are valid.
 A recordform "control" is a vertical grid space (Jqt term that could easily be replaced by a html table row) that renders a record field, including space for help regarding the field (also defaults as tooltip content), that serves double duty for reporting field validation errors.  the form building parameters primarily provide this info, and also provide optional starting values for the fields.

+This is a major motivator for the very powerful record system.
+Recordforms provide a visual interface to any function.
+It is also a powerful and relatively easy means of explaining a function/process.
+Recordforms are also useful in sequencing several function calls from a single parameter collection.

 #recordform controls
 edit - default standard input box.  can pass edit password to have input masked. passw - input box with password mask, with additional mask checkbox that makes the mask optional.